verdi-workshop/2024/index.md

 hosted by the University of Oslo, Norway.
  -->

+# Important Message

+We extended both the abstract and paper deadline to the 18th of July.
+However, we encourage authors to submit their abstracts as soon as possible, to ease the planning of the reviewing process.

 # Call for Papers

 The [Call for Papers](/2022/call-for-papers/) has been published!
 Please have